semanticarts/gist/docs/model_documentation/AddressGuidance.md

 # New Patterns for Using gist:Address

 In gist v13.0.0, we introduced a new paradigm for modeling addresses.
-The new method is simpler and should result in more consistent instance data.
+The new method is simpler and more accurate and expressive.

 ## Background